idlab-discover/ConCap/README.md

 ### Flags

 - `-d, --dir` (required): The mount path on the host.
+- `-d, --workers` (optional): The number of concurrent workers that will execute scenarios, default is `1`.
 - `-s, --scenario` (optional): The scenario to run, default is `all`.

 ### Example Command